Complexity Hierarchies Beyond Elementary: A Short Catalogue

 Due to the unboundedness of the channel, there might be infinitely many configurations reachable through transitions.
 Nonetheless, many problems are decidable \citep{abdulla96b,cece95} using Higman's Lemma and what would later become known as the theory of \emph{well-structured transition systems} (WSTS)~\citep{finkel87c,abdulla2000c,finkel98b}.
 LCS are also the primary source of problems hard for $\F{\omega^\omega}$:

-\begin{problem}[LCS]{LCS Reachability} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] A LCS and a configuration $(q,x)$ in $Q\times M^\ast$. \item[question:] Is $(q,x)$ reachable from the initial configuration? \item[reference:] \citet{lcs}, by a direct reduction from $F_{\omega^\omega}$-bounded Minsky machines. \item[comment:] Hardness already holds for terminating systems, and for reachability in \emph{faulty channel systems}, where symbols are nondeterministically inserted in the channel at arbitrary positions instead of being lost.
-The bounds are refined and parametrized in function of the size of the alphabet $M$ in~\citep{fossacs/KarandikarS13}. \end{description} \end{problem}
+\begin{problem}[LCS]{LCS Reachability} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] A LCS and a configuration $(q,x)$ in $Q\times M^\ast$. \item[question:] Is $(q,x)$ reachable from the initial configuration? \item[lower bound:] \citet{lcs}, by a direct reduction from $F_{\omega^\omega}\text-\mathsf{MM}$ the halting problem in $F_{\omega^\omega}$-bounded Minsky machines. \item[upper bound:] \citet{lcs} using the length function theorem of \citet{cichon98}, or more generally using length function theorems for Higman's Lemma \citep{weiermann94,SS-icalp2011}. \item[comment:] Hardness holds already for the (semantically defined) class of terminating systems, and for reachability in \emph{insertion channel systems}, where symbols are nondeterministically inserted in the channel at arbitrary positions instead of being lost.
+The bounds are refined and parametrised in function of the size of the alphabet $M$ in~\citep{fossacs/KarandikarS13}. \end{description} \end{problem}

-There are many interesting applications of this question; let us mention one in particular: \citet{tsoreach} show how concurrent finite programs communicating through \emph{weak} shared memory---i.e.\ prone to reorderings of read or writes, modeling the actual behavior of microprocessors, their instruction pipelines and cache levels---have an $\F{\omega^\omega}$-complete control-state reachability problem, through reductions to and from \probref{pb-lcs}.
+There are many interesting applications of this question; let us mention one in particular: \citet{tsoreach} show how concurrent finite programs communicating through \emph{weak} shared memory---i.e.\ prone to reorderings of read or writes, modelling the actual behaviour of microprocessors, their instruction pipelines, and cache levels---have an $\F{\omega^\omega}$-complete control-state reachability problem, through reductions to and from \probref{pb-lcs}.